Depth Psychotherapy

 If you would like to speak on the phone prior to arranging a consultation I can offer a free introductory call.

-👉 Please visit this page for full details about my appointments schedule, session options, and beginning therapy.
+👉 My appointments schedule, session options, and beginning therapy.

-I qualified as an Art Psychotherapist in 2013, after completing the Masters level training at Goldsmiths College, London.
+I completed the Masters level Art Psychotherapy training at Goldsmiths College, London.
 This is an immersive 3 year course, based upon a psychodynamic model.
-My path to becoming a therapist developed over many years of interest and research considering human life from different perspectives, and my own positive experience of being a client in psychotherapy.
+My path to becoming a therapist developed over many years of interest and research considering human life and the psyche from different perspectives, including my own positive experiences of being a patient in psychotherapy.

 To contact me please use the email address or contact form below (also at the foot of any page on this website).